 Other misuses (for egg protein, white and yolk included): Shampoos, skin preparations, etc.

-Free vegan organic fertilizer
+Free vegan-organic fertilizer

 Every good gardener has a great compost pile (if they have the space.)
-If you’re just beginning, I’ve got a good guide to compost to help you get the most out of your kitchen/yard scraps.
+If you’re just beginning, we’ve got a good guide to compost to help you get the most out of your kitchen/yard scraps.
 A good compost pile is full of wonderful nutrients, nitrogen and beneficial microorganisms to keep your garden going strong.
 Not only is making your own compost pile easy to do and a free way to feed your garden, it also encourages a strong worm population which is wonderful for your plants.

 Vermiculture or Vermicastings (Worm Castings)

 Worm castings improve the soil structure and increase fertility.
-They can be added to your garden without purchasing them from a store (which is potentially harmful to the worms being ‘cultivated’ for the product), by simply providing the right environment for the worms to thrive in.
+They can be added to your garden without purchasing them from a store (which is harmful to the worms being ‘cultivated’ for the product), by simply providing the right environment for the worms to thrive in.
 Re-establishing the natural worm populations in your garden is as easy as providing a cool, damp and dark environment with plenty of nutrients for them to enjoy (compost pile/hay mulch.)
 If you’re interested in increasing your worm population this link will help you get started.

 Mulching is simply covering the ground with a thick layer of organic material.
 Mulching will not only feed the soil as it breaks down, but will also suppress weeds and encourage worms in your garden.
 You can do this while plants are growing (as long as you don’t overwhelm the plants) or you can apply mulch when you’re shutting down your garden for the winter.